Why working with us?

 • The hardware is often over-specified, both in quantity and quality, and unnecessarily expensive for your purpose.

 • They will push you to purchase even before any Wi-Fi design has been made and the right hardware types and quantities identified.

 • Lack of specific knowledge of hotel Wi-Fi design.
 Similar to ISPs, they apply the same rule of thumb to open space office buildings, malls, and… your hotel.

 • Their support is virtually non-existent, so your IT manager will end-up resolving all Wi-Fi related issues down the road.

 3. Managed Service Provider (MSP)

-Hospitality MSPs, like nettify, are in the business of Wi-Fi management and customer service.
+Hospitality MSPs, like nettify, are in the business of Wi-Fi management and customer support service.
 They are selling customer satisfaction.
 If the guests are not happy, there is no other compelling reason (like the bandwidth or hardware instalments), to keep MSPs on board.
-Thus, they strive to keep the Wi-Fi service smooth, and hotel guests happy.
+Thus, they strive to keep the Wi-Fi service smooth and hotel guests happy.
 Consider hospitality-oriented MSPs over general MSPs that service various verticals.

 • 100% Hospitality oriented.

 • Know all the specifics of hotel Wi-Fi design.